bschirmer/work-samples/adnat (react)/frontend/README.md

 - In total, including learning time, I would estimate I spent about 10 hours on this.
 There were a few gotchas that stumped me for a while like CORS on chrome and callbacks.
 But after that it was pretty smooth sailing.
 - There is no Get organisation by Id route.
 I have added an extra leave organistaion button because this became an issue with testing.
 - At this stage (12:46am), I can't get semantic-ui to install, it keeps freezing when trying to create a theme.config.
 I am capable of doing CSS myself, but in this instance, I don't have the time.
+- If you add data directly to the database, you will see that there is logic for showing shifts in the shift tables.
+Its not comeplete and some columns don't work, but there was an attempt.
+I don't think this was hard, but time really killed me here